ArjunB126/Digital_Clock/README.md

 # 2 Minimalist Interface:
 Embrace simplicity with a minimalist interface that focuses on delivering the core functionality of displaying time without unnecessary clutter.

+# 3. Educational Value:
+This project is not just a clock; it's a learning opportunity.
+Explore the code to understand the intricacies of front-end development and gain insights into how HTML, CSS, and JavaScript can seamlessly collaborate to create a functional and visually appealing application.